evinpinar/struct2depth_dataprep/README.md

 # struct2depth_dataprep

-I provide the code to prepare data for [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) model introduced by the paper *V. Casser, S. Pirk, R. Mahjourian, A. Angelova, Depth Prediction Without the Sensors: Leveraging Structure for Unsupervised Learning from Monocular Videos, AAAI Conference on Artificial Intelligence, 2019.*
+I provide the code to prepare data for [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) model introduced by the paper *Depth Prediction Without the Sensors: Leveraging Structure for Unsupervised Learning from Monocular Videos, V. Casser, S. Pirk, R. Mahjourian, A. Angelova, AAAI Conference on Artificial Intelligence, 2019.*

-First, make sure your tensorflow version is <1.14.
-I encountered some problems while running their model with the later versions.
+First, make sure your tensorflow version is <=1.14.
+I encountered some problems while running their model with later versions.

 **Data:**
 You should download a driving video(eg. a KITTI sequence).
 Here I provide sample images in *data_preprocessed* folder.